 About Data Rescue Project

-We want to thank SUCHO: Saving Ukrainian Cultural Heritage Online for their assistance and support throughout this effort.
+The Steering Committee wants to thank all of the volunteers who have worked many hours rescuing data!
+We also want to thank SUCHO: Saving Ukrainian Cultural Heritage Online for their assistance and support throughout this effort.

 How can I help?